OpenSILEX/phis-docs-community/docs/experimental-organization.md

 `Keywords`.
 Keywords characterizing the experiment.
 Each keyword, should be separated by a comma and not include any capital letter, e.g. *nitrogen use efficiency, rapeseed*.

 `Comment`.
-Complete plain text description of the experiment, preferably provided in english language.
+Complete plain text description of the experiment, preferably provided in English language.
 Additionally to the description, informations can be provided as uploaded files, after the experiment has been created.

 Completing the experiment creation within Phis is then achieved by clicking on the <span class="btn btn-success">Create</span> button.